wehlutyk/thesis/content/1-introduction-2-review.md

 Crucially, DST claims that overlooked evidence in development indicates that there is a "causal parity" between genes and non-genetic development factors, such that evolutionary theories should not give greater (or smaller) importance to the former over the latter.
-This in turn sustains the third thesis: views of the genome as a bearer of biological information should be qualified in light of the complex interactions between development processes in which genes participate [for further detail, see @griffiths_genetics_2013, who extensively review the ways in which genes can be, or historically have been, considered to bear information].
+This in turn sustains the third thesis: views of the genome as a bearer of biological information should be qualified in light of the complex interactions between developmental processes in which genes participate [for further detail, see @griffiths_genetics_2013, who extensively review the ways in which genes can be, or historically have been, considered to bear information].
 Now the other side of Sterelny's characterisation of DST is its positive story:

 > "The positive program of developmental systems theory is that the fundamental unit of evolution is the life cycle.
 In turn, the life cycle is the set of developmental resources that are packaged together and interact in such a way that the cycle is reconstructed.
 The most obvious life cycle is that of the organism plus its immediate environment, but developmental systems theorists are open to the idea that cycles will exist at both finer and coarser grains."